Automatic Post-selection by Ancillae Thermalisation: Results

 \section{Results}

 Inspired by this, we replace the classical yes or no non-linearity of post-selection with a non-linearity attained by tracing out ancillae.
-In the following, we demonstrate the application of ancillae thermalisation to the quantum perception and groundstate preparation algorithm. \\ Our scheme has similar speed-up and purpose to oblivious amplitude amplification (OAA) \cite{brassard2002quantum,grover2005fixed}, which requires fewer ancillary qubits and operations than ancillae thermalisation, depending upon application.
-However, we find ancillae thermalisation more robust to the effects of gate errors.
-In addition, the different structure of our scheme allows implementation for a wider class of transformations, including unitaries and projectors, the latter of which amplitude amplification alone does not allow.
-Table~\ref{tab:General post-selection vs tracing out circuit} and Table~\ref{tab:Groundstate preparation resources} in Appendix~\ref{Appendix:Resource Scaling} show the trade-offs in resources between the various approaches for unitary and non-unitary transformations respectively.
-A detailed comparison can be found in Appendix~\ref{Appendix:Resource Scaling}.
+In the following, we demonstrate the application of ancillae thermalization to the quantum perception, quantum gearbox and a groundstate preparation algorithm.
+Robustness to noise is demonstrated for the quantum gearbox in simulation for two different noise models and on the `ibmq\_virgo' quantum device. \\ Our scheme is a type of amplitude amplification- a generalisation of Grover search \cite{grover1996fast} introduced by Brassard \textit{et. al} \cite{brassard2002quantum}.
+Amplitude amplification comes in various flavours depending upon whether the state of the target qubits or probability of success at each iteration is known or not.
+For a direct comparison with our method, we focus upon an implementation that does not require the knowledge of either and decreases the error monotonically, $\frac{\pi}{3}$ fixed-point search \cite{grover2005fixed}.
+Used in the context of amplitude amplification, this algorithm which we call $\frac{\pi}{3}$ fixed-point oblivious amplitude amplification (FP OAA) is equivalent to the optimal `Fixed-point quantum search' from Yoder \textit{et. al} in the regime of large initial success probabilities \cite{yoder2014fixed}.
+In this regime we find ancillae thermalization more robust to the effects of gate errors, with a similar cost in time and more qubits.
+In addition, the different structure of our method allows implementation of a wider class of transformations whilst retaining no knowledge of the target state, including non-unitary transformations, the latter of which OAA algorithms alone do not allow \cite{berry2014exponential}.
+We demonstrate this using a non-optimal procedure for groundstate preparation shown in Fig.\ref{fig:Phase estimation}.
+Table~\ref{tab:General post-selection vs tracing out circuit} and Fig.~\ref{fig:at vs oaa noise} show the trade-offs in resources between the various approaches for unitary transformations and robustness to gate noise respectively, in the large success probability regime.